wolfjazz/fixed-point-math/README.md

 // and lets be honest - this is not intuitive either.
 //auto c = u32q16<1966080, 3932160>::fromReal<45.1>;

-// copy: construct from another q value with same base-type; value range and overflow behavior can be changed this way;
+// copy: construct from another Q value with same base-type; value range and overflow behavior can be changed this way;
 // note that copy will perform a range check at runtime when the lhs range is smaller than the rhs range auto d1 = u32q16<>::fromQ<Overflow::assert>(b);
 auto d2 = u32q16<40000.0, 50000.0>::fromQ(a);  // limitation of value range; will perform range check at runtime